 It's all too easy to be hyper-critical of your appearance, cursing the dark circles under your eyes or wishing away the flush of rosacea on your cheeks.
 Sometimes, maybe you just want to just swipe on some concealer and make it all disappear.
-But Ferrin Roy, a mental health counselor, is making a case for learning to love what makes you different.
+But Ferrin Roy, a mental health counsellor, is making a case for learning to love what makes you different.

 Born with a 4-inch-wide birthmark under her eye that covers the entire right side of her face, Roy has received countless negative comments and stares on account of this "imperfection," but refused to conceal it — even on her wedding day.
 In fact, she revealed to The Daily Mail that she will never be ashamed of her birthmark or cover it with makeup.
 Talk about some kick-ass confidence.